front-end-intermediate/session-7/readme.md

   }
 ```

-Unlike the `createPirate` function, it stores the new pirate in state.
-Test with App in React tool:
+Unlike the `createPirate` function, it stores the new pirate in `state`.
+Test with `App` in React tool:

 `$r.addPirate({name: 'joe'})`

 ### Passing Props

-We need to make the `addPirate` function available to the `AddPirateForm` by passing it down using props:
+We need to make the `addPirate` function available to the `AddPirateForm` by passing it down using props as follows:

 `App.js > PirateForm > AddPirateForm`